-I’ll show you everything you need to get started plus a gallery of ideas including cats, owls, frogs, racoon, deer, and ladybugs.
+I’ll show you everything you need to get started plus a gallery of ideas including cats, owls, frogs, raccoon, deer, ladybugs, daisies, and more.
+There are also more tips on stone painting here.

 Last summer I was on a local garden tour (what’s new?) and met the wonderful artist who painted the rocks you see here and she kindly gave permission to photograph her work.
 While talent always helps, the good news is, there are a number of rock painting tutorial books available that will walk you through every step of the process and there’s a number of projects that a complete beginner can do (and like).